Adopted: February 1, 2022

 Article III.
 Purpose

-The purpose of the Committee will be to serve as the organizing body of the Democratic Party within the County of Clarke; to assist in the election of Democratic nominees for office, to encourage voter registration & voter participation in every election in the County of Clarke
+The purpose of the Committee will be to serve as the organizing body of the Democratic Party within the County of Clarke; to assist in the election of Democratic nominees for office, to encourage voter registration and voter participation in every election in the County of Clarke

 Article IV.
 Membership